-Hi my name is Dr. Bertrina Olivia West Al-Mahdi, but most people affectionately call me Dr. O. I am a U. S. Navy veteran, International Psychologist, Licensed Professional Counselor, Coach, Trauma, Diversity & Inclusion consultant, and a Human, Social, and Civil Rights Advocate and Activist, with a Doctoral Degree in International Psychology.
+Hi my name is Dr. Bertrina Olivia West Al-Mahdi, but most people affectionately call me Dr. O. I am a U. S. Navy veteran, Licensed Professional Counselor, Coach, Trauma, Diversity & Inclusion consultant, and a Human, Social, and Civil Rights Advocate and Activist, with a Doctoral Degree in International Psychology.
 I specialize in the area of trauma recovery and I have dedicated my career to helping individuals, families, couples, adolescents, and children facing emotional, cognitive, and social challenges.
 Some of these challenges may include family or individual crisis, trauma, death, loss, or divorce, depression, anxiety, abuse, ADHD, behavioral issues, addiction, or complex mental health disorders.

 I received my Master’s degree in Clinical Psychology from Argosy University.
 Following my master’s degree, I completed my doctoral degree in International Psychology from the Chicago School of Professional Psychology, with a concentration in Trauma.

 A lot of people ask me “Why International Psychology?”
 The answer is simple, I wanted to incorporate my passion human and civil rights equality with my love of psychology to bridge the gap between western and international philosophies on mental health treatment.

 I take a Global approach to treatment because I believe in the importance of incorporating a persons’ culture, belief system, and values into providing treatment and therapy.